decentldotland/ark-network/README.md

 #### To get the active Arweave oracle contract, always use the `arweave_oracle_addr` from `/network/addresses`

 ### 4- get Ark profile metadata
-- `GET /profile/:network/:address`
+- `GET /ark/profile/:network/:address/:compress?`

 `network` can be either `arweave` or `evm` - and thus `address` should be on the equivalent network.

-Response: return user's Ark identity metadata, ANS and ENS domains (if found)
+Response: return user's Ark identity multichain metadata.

+#### N.B `compress` (bool) is a parameter that if seeded, gzip the API's response

 ## License
 This project is licensed under the [MIT license](./LICENSE).